bmuraya/carYard/README.md

+#  CarYard
-# Buy and Sell the Best Vehicles in Your Region
+  - Buy and Sell the Best Vehicles in Your Region

 ## Project Overview
 This project is a web application built using **Laravel 11** that serves as a platform for buying and selling vehicles.
 The platform connects buyers and sellers in a user-friendly, secure, and efficient environment, making it easy to find or sell vehicles at the best price.